-Now that the negatives are out of the way we can move on...
-The little camera is amazing, I think I may actually invest in Fuji's XF lenses just to take advantage of their autofocus system.
+Now that the negatives are out of the let's talk about the things I like about this camera.
+It's flat out amazing!
+Initially I purchased with the idea to use mainly legacy glass, as I wanted to take advantage of its focusing assist feature, however after using the XF 18-55, well I might just invest in Fuji's XF lenses just to take advantage of their autofocus system!
 The face detection feature is insane when properly used it locks right on to the eyes!
 Easy easy easy!
 Once I got my exposure right the shoot was a breeze, I honestly didn't have to do much, composition was my only task, as the camera did the rest of the work.

 On the shoot I took with me Fuji's 18-55mm kit lens, Helios's 44-2 58mm and the Super Takumar 135mm, these focal lengths are all based on the 35mm system.
 With the vintage lenses I used a Fotodiox lens mount adapter, and as always I shot the images in raw.

 As a portrait photographer, I was really impressed with the camera, not only with its performance but also its ergonomics.
 The camera is small, but it fits perfectly in my hands.
-Initially, I was nervous that clients wouldn't take me serious because of its form factor, but I'm beginning to see that won't be a problem moving forward.
-It's not much more to say, for portraits, I'm completely satisfied with this device and if you haven't made the switch to a mirrorless system, then I highly recommend it, its such an easy system to adapt too.
+Initially, I was nervous that clients wouldn't take me seriously because of its form factor, but I'm beginning to see that won't be a problem.
+It's not much more to say, for portraits, I'm completely satisfied with this device and if you haven't made the switch to a mirrorless system, then I highly recommend it, it's such an easy system to adapt too.
 I'm almost certain that with a little practice you'll be able to yield the same results, with a fraction of the equipment and cost.
 View the full spread from my shoot with Jesmina below.